 The CANCEL mode will turn the whole manual off while enabling the note transmission on the MIDI output ports.
 To enable the CANCEL mode, push and hold the MANUAL button until the light goes off.
 To resume from the CANCEL mode, push the MANUAL button or one of the A or B preset buttons.
+2.6 - LOWER PRESETS work exactly like for the upper section, with the only exception that you have no percussion on the lower manual, so selecting a preset will not turn the percussion off.

-LOWER PRESETS
+2.6 - LOWER PRESETS